software-Testing-1506/softwareTesting/README.md

 How to use the elegant tiny QC?

++ no -s but directly typing \*.c or anything you like

   open your cmd and cd to the folder with Conder.exe.

   and code in